General Parking Rules

 Dumpsters on City Streets

-Any approved dumpster must have reflective sheeting along the vertical edges of the dumpster or must be barricaded with cones with reflective sheeting.
-Approved dumpster locations not within valid parking stall locations will have additional barricading requirements.
+Please note that any obstruction will need to be barricaded with reflective sheeting if placed overnight.
 The City does not provide barricading materials; it is expected that the dumpster provider will provide or contract out any materials required.
 For more information, see City Code 26-550(1)(f).

 Parking trailers on city streets and parking lots is not permitted unless it hooked on vehicle.
 All parking regulations still apply.
 See City Code 19-90(f).